 - 5. Plug in the electrical connector cord and check running, directional, and brake lights.
-The electrical connector cord should be completely removed and stored when not in use. - 6.
-Attach the break-away switch cable and the safety chains to the welded portion of the hitch or the car's frame, but never to the removable ball mount.
-Cross the safety chains under the hitch.
+The electrical connector cord should be completely removed and stored when not in use.
+6. Attach the break-away switch cable and the safety chains to the welded portion of the hitch or the car's frame, but never to the removable ball mount.
+Cross the safety chains under the hitch. - 7.
+Retract the hitch jack completely for maximum ground clearance.
+Remove the dolly wheel and jack pad, and stow them in the car's trunk, along with leveling jack and other gear used when stopped.
+Never tow your trailer with the jack down or the dolly wheel on.
+Check that the fold-away step is up and that the main door is completely closed and locked for towing.
+If it is not locked the constant vibration of travel may cause it to open with possible damage.